-Sr. No. Name of the Director Designation Relationship with other Directors 2.
+Sr. No. Name of the Director Designation Relationship with other Directors 1.
+Mohanan Gopalakrishnan Managing Director Father of Umesh Mohanan 2.
 Umesh Mohanan Whole Time Director Son of Mohanan Gopalakrishnan and husband of Kavitha Menon 3.
 Kavitha Menon Non-Executive Director Wife of Umesh Mohanan